nate-craft/auditorium/README.md

 - Simple "Play All" key to shuffle all local music

+- Theming support with a hot-reloadable configuration

 - Never requires leaving the terminal or using the mouse (although mouse support is built-in!)

 - Uses minimal resources (under 1 Mb memory)

 ___

+## Installation

 Auditorium can be installed via [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):
 ```bash